AntonioSimoesAlves/LMD-imaging/README.md

 ### Instalation

+While inside the project's root directory run:

 ```pwsh
 uv sync
 ```

 ### Running

+After installation, the next command, again in the root directory, should be:

 ```pwsh
 uv run lmd_imaging
 ```

-Running the program will display all the commands that can be executed through the command line, alongside a small description for each.
+Running the previous command will display all the commands that can be executed through the terminal, alongside a small description for each.

 Running each command followed by ```--help``` will show all the options for each command and what they do.